chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Abstract Voteable model, clean up vote views (passing object as param, putting if
-'c' or 'p' in up_vote and down_vote).
+#) Clean up vote views (passing object as param, putting if 'c' or 'p' in up_vote and down_vote).
 #) Fix where the reply comment box appears
 #) Change views so only one chart is redrawn upon voting & no page reload
-#) TO-FIX Django-axes is locking out "None" user which is locking out EVERYONE!
+#) Do something to prevent comment spam
 #) Change the name outsider to ????
-#) Allow for comments on POST pages (using Disqus?)
 #) TEDDY - Add logo/picture at top of tab
 #) TEDDY - Add some sort of graphic on home page??
 Introduce to site?
 #) TIME PERMITTING - Upgrade Bootstrap?
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
+#) IN PRODUCTION - Make sure Django-axes is IP specific
 #) IN PRODUCTION - Set up email with SMTP server
+#) IN PRODUCTION - If reset db -- Change "Sites" in django admin
 #) IN PRODUCTION - Add https protection
 #) IN PRODUCTION - Set up search updates?
 #) DONE - Change database?